-Catheters and internal port devices can be used for dialysis immediately after placement.
-A catheter or internal port device may be used when one must begin dialysis before a fistula or graft has time to mature.
+Catheters can be used for dialysis immediately after placement.
+A catheter may be used when one must begin dialysis before a fistula or graft has time to mature.

-Some patients use permanent catheters, however, kidney and hemodialysis experts, including the National Kidney Foundation (NKF), Centers for Medicare and Medicaid Services (CMS), the American Association of Kidney Patients (AAKD) and others do not recommend catheters and internal port devices for long-term hemodialysis.
-Concerns with catheters or internal port devices include:
+Some patients use permanent catheters; however, kidney and hemodialysis experts, including the National Kidney Foundation (NKF), Centers for Medicare and Medicaid Services (CMS), the American Association of Kidney Patients (AAKD) and others do not recommend catheters for long-term hemodialysis.
+Concerns with catheters include:

-Catheters and internal port devices will require care to keep them protected, free of infections and working well.
+Catheters will require care to keep them protected, free of infections and working well.